gaearon/react-hot-loader/packages/react-proxy/README.md

   // put the function into some sane place (e.g. module.makeHot) without relying on hidden variables module.makeHot = SOME_STORAGE_SHARED_BETWEEN_VERSIONS_OF_SAME_MODULE.makeHot = require('react-hot')();
 }
+// You might generate the code above with your build tool
+// to hide hot reloading mechanics from user.
 // ================================================

 var React = require('react');